-Remember when writing exams:

-- Take note of the key verb at the beginning of each question which should guide you in your response to the question.
-Read instructions to questions/ activities - to ensure you know what is being asked.
-Always write neatly and legibly.
-The - marker of your Grade 12 examination papers must be able to read your handwriting.
+- Remember when writing exams: Take note of the key verb at the beginning - of each question which should guide you in your response to the question.
+Read instructions to questions/ activities to ensure you know what is being asked. - Always write neatly and legibly.
+The marker of your Grade 12 examination - papers must be able to read your handwriting.

-BE SPECIFIC MAKING IT MEASURE YOUR LEARNING write what you want to ACHIEVABLE learn in one sentence no. of hours per week? what will I need? drill down will I be able to achieve time / space / internet break it up something in particular? access / child care? choose the first topic to focus on HOW RELEVANT SET A TIME 15 IT FOR YOU?
-LIMIT what does learning this 5.M.A.R.T. what will I learn by help me achieve? the end of this week? within 2 weeks? within a month? @RachelDobbs1 #SelfDirectedLearning
+BE SPECIFIC write what you want to learn in one sentence drill down break it up choose the first topic to focus on MEASURE YOUR LEARNING no. of hours per week? will I be able to achieve something in particular?
+MAKING IT ACHIEVABLE what will I need? time / space / internet access / child care?
+GET S.M.A.R.T. @RachelDobbs1 #Se SET A TIME LIMIT what will I learn by the end of this week? within 2 weeks? within a month?